 Iris Novak • Writer

 Fast to start.
 Clear chapters.
-Great on Design Frameworks.
+Great on Indie Game Design.

 Theo Grant • Security